dwhiffing/fury/content/nato/us/navy/aviation/patrol/body.md

 Congress, however in Northern Fury production was expedited and 8 of the planed 12 airframes are available.
-The two squadrons flying this type have a mix of the ARIES and ARIES II airframes and have global responsibilities, the aircraft are routinely deployed to any potential conflict zone or area where interesting electronic intelligence may be available or of use.
+The two squadrons flying this type have a mix of the ARIES and ARIES II airframes and have global responsibilities.
+The aircraft are routinely deployed to any potential conflict zone or area where interesting electronic intelligence may be available or of use.